-How to Live Well with Chronic Pain and Illness: A Mindful Guide (Fall 2015).
-The theme of invisibility and chronic pain and illness is expanded on in this book.
+How to Live Well with Chronic Pain and Illness: A Mindful Guide (2015).
+The challenges of living with invisible chronic pain and illness are expanded on in this book.

 You might also find this helpful: "A Not-To-Do List for the Chronically Ill."